carissalow/rapids/docs/datastreams/add-new-data-streams.md

 # Add New Data Streams

 A data stream is a set of sensor data collected using a specific type of **device** with a specific **format** and stored in a specific **container**.
-RAPIDS is agnostic to data streams' formats and containers (see the [Data Streams Introduction](../data-streams-introduction) for a list of supported data streams).
+RAPIDS is agnostic to data streams' formats and container; see the [Data Streams Introduction](../data-streams-introduction) for a list of supported streams.

-In short, a format describes how raw data logged by a device maps to the data expected by RAPIDS, and a container is a script that connects to the database or file where that data is stored.
+**A container** is queried with an R or Python script that connects to the database, API or file where your stream's raw data is stored.

+**A format** is described using a `format.yaml` file that specifies how to map and mutate your stream's raw data to match the data and format RAPIDS needs.

+Both the `container.[R|py]` and the `format.yaml` are saved under `src/data/streams/[stream_name]` where `[stream_name]` can be
+`aware_mysql` for example.

 The most common cases when you would want to implement a new data stream are:

 - You collected data with a mobile sensing app RAPIDS does not support yet.
 For example, [Beiwe](https://www.beiwe.org/) data stored in MySQL.
-You will need to define a new format and a new container.
+You will need to define a new format file and a new container script.
-- You collected data with a mobile sensing app RAPIDS supports but this data is stored in a container that RAPIDS can't connect to yet.
+- You collected data with a mobile sensing app RAPIDS supports, but this data is stored in a container that RAPIDS can't connect to yet.
 For example, AWARE data stored in PostgreSQL.
-In this case, you can reuse the format of the`aware_mysql` stream but you will need to implement a new container script.
+In this case, you can reuse the format file of the `aware_mysql` stream, but you will need to implement a new container script.

-!!! hint
-    RAPIDS supports smartphones, Fitbit, and Empatica devices, you can add a new data stream for the first two.

-## Formats and Containers in RAPIDS

-**CONTAINER**.
-The container of a data stream is queried using a `container.[R|py]` script.
-This script implements functions that will pull data from a database, file, etc.

-**FORMAT**.
-The format of a data stream is described using a `format.yaml` file.
-A format file describes the mapping between your stream's raw data and the data that RAPIDS needs.

-Both the `container.[R|py]` and the `format.yaml` are saved under `src/data/streams/[stream_name]` where `[stream_name]` can be
-`aware_mysql` for example.

 ## Implement a Container

 The `container` script of a data stream can be implemented in R (strongly recommended) or python.
 This script must have two functions if you are implementing a stream for phone data or one function otherwise.
-The script can contain any other auxiliary functions that your data stream might need.
+The script can contain other auxiliary functions.

 First of all, add any parameters your script might need in `config.yaml` under `(device)_DATA_STREAMS`.
 These parameters will be available in the `stream_parameters` argument of the one or two functions you implement.
 For example, if you are adding support for `Beiwe` data stored in `PostgreSQL` and your container needs a set of credentials to connect to a database, your new data stream configuration would be: